HheCcc/cse15L-Lab1-report/index.md

 [user@sahara ~]$ cd
 ```
 * The working directory is home
-* cd is used to change the currentr diretory to others.
-Since there is no directory after the commond cd
+* 'cd' is used to change the currentr diretory to others.
+Since there is no directory after the commond 'cd'.
-* the output is an error, we should add diretory after cd.
+* the output is an error, we should add diretory after 'cd'.
 2. An example of using the command with a path to a directory as an argument.
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
 * The working directory is lecture1
-* I use cd to change the directory from home to lecture1
+* I use 'cd' to change the directory from home to lecture1
 * The output is not an error
 3. An example of using the command with a path to a file as an argument.
 ```